naholyr/doggybag/README.md

   `"listLocals":crud.helpers.defineLocals({ "table":"/path/to/views/list_table", "title":"/path/to/views/list_title" })`
 * `sortArray` allows you to apply the `sort` option to an array of objects.
 Especially useful when you work with simple arrays and cannot rely on Mongoose's sort ability.

+To see a simple example of fully working CRUD for an in-memory array, look at the unit tests in `test/crud.js`.